zoffline/zwift-offline/README.md

 * Open Keychain Access, select "System" under "Keychains", select "Certificates" under "Category"
     * Click "File - Import Items..." and import cert-zwift-com.pem
     * Right click "\*.zwift.com", select "Get Info" and under "Trust" choose "When using this certificate: Always Trust".
-* Using a text editor open ``~/Library/Application Support/Zwift/data/cacert.pem``
-  * Append only the certificate (lines 29 to 53) from cert-zwift-com.pem to cacert.pem
-  * __IMPORTANT:__ do not append the private key (lines 1 to 28)
+* From the cert-zwift-com.pem location, run ``sed -n '29,53p' cert-zwift-com.pem >> ~/Library/Application\ Support/Zwift/data/cacert.pem``
 * Using a text editor (with admin privileges) open ``/etc/hosts``
   * Append this line: ``<zoffline ip> us-or-rly101.zwift.com secure.zwift.com cdn.zwift.com launcher.zwift.com``
     <br />(Where ``<zoffline ip>`` is the ip address of the machine running zoffline.
 If
     it's running on the same machine as Zwift, use ``127.0.0.1`` as the ip.)

-Why: We need to redirect Zwift to use zoffline and convince OS X and Zwift to accept zoffline's self signed certificates for Zwift's domain names.
+Why: We need to redirect Zwift to use zoffline and convince macOS and Zwift to accept zoffline's self signed certificates for Zwift's domain names.
 Feel free to generate your own certificates and do the same.